Difference between Credit Card & Debit Card

 You’ll likely already have realised that you need a really good credit rating to secure the very best credit card deals, but did you know your credit rating can also affect your ability to get a debit card?
 Those who have been declared bankrupt or insolvent can find it difficult to get access to a bank account and therefore a debit card, which is essentially a bank account feature.

 How you use your credit or debit card can have an impact on how credit worthy you are judged to be by lenders.
-In turn, this can decide whether you can get certain products.
+In turn, this can decide whether you have access to certain products.
 There’s also a lesser known third choice – a prepaid card can sometimes help those without a bank account and also offer options for those travelling abroad.
-Do you think a prepaid card could bring good karma for you?